icarus523/qcasDFtest/README.md

 Generic test scripts for correct file name format and conventions.

 #### `test_MSL_filename_ends_with_MSL()`
-- Verifies that `self.MSLfile or self.nextMonth_MSLfile` ends with .msl
+- Verifies that `self.MSLfile or self.my_preferences.data['nextMonth_MSLfile']` ends with .msl

 #### `test_MSL_filename_date()`
-- Verifies that the month fields in `self.MSLfile or self.nextMonth_MSLfile` are not equal
+- Verifies that the month fields in `self.MSLfile or self.my_preferences.data['nextMonth_MSLfile']` are not equal
 - Verifies that the MSL filename month fields are not equal
 - Verifies that the MSL year fields is the same if month is less than 12, otherwise an increment in Year value is expected